Standard C++ Modules

 ]

-And we can get the dependency information in P1689 format by:
+To get the dependency information in P1689 format, use:

 $ clang-scan-deps -format=p1689 -compilation-database P1689.json